csjpeter/nvim-config/README.md

 # nvim-config

-This is my configuration directory for neovim
+This is my neovim configuration.
+The repo exists merely to share my configuration with others.